nagars/minecraft_server/README.md

 - json files

     json stands for Javascript Object Notation.
 It is a popular format to store data structures.
-It allows for teh storage of a lot of information in a well structured manner to enable ease of access to said information.
+It allows for the storage of a lot of information in a well structured manner to enable ease of access to said information.
 We will use it to access information on the latest minecraft release versions as well as the url's to download said server versions.

 ### Hardware Used
 I have listed the specs of the laptop used to run the two servers.
 Mojang already provides a good reference of resources required to run a server [here](https://minecraft.gamepedia.com/Server/Requirements).